NickChegg/EoSD/README.md

 Extract the folder within the .rar into the third-party folder

 Open or Restart SillyTavern, and open the extensions tab.
 There will be a new section labelled Game engine.
-Expand it, and type into the add box "eosd" (Minus the quoation marks)
+Expand it, and type into the add box "eosd" (Minus the quoation marks) then click add

 Select eosd from the dropdown directly above, and click open.